The Enameled Heart

 - Step 3

-Put on ear protection, tighten down punch base, align punch, bring hammer down, flat on the end of cutter.
+Put on ear protection, tighten down punch base, align punch, bring the hammer down, flat on the end of the cutter.
 Hit it hard.
 If necessary, you can whack it a few more times.
 You can also use the disc cutter in a hydraulic press.